Overcoming Common Flaws in the Evaluation of Selective Classification Systems: Refined Task Formulation

 \subsection{Evaluating SC systems in applied settings}

-Current SC evaluation commonly reports the selective risk of the system at a given coverage (“risk@coverage”), which implies a pre-determined cutoff on the risk or coverage (e.g. "maximum risk of 5\%") leading to a working point of the system defined by a rejection threshold $\tau$.
+Current Selective Classification evaluation commonly reports the selective risk of the system at a given coverage (“risk@coverage”), which implies a pre-determined cutoff on the risk or coverage (e.g. "maximum risk of 5\%") leading to a working point of the system defined by a rejection threshold $\tau$.
 The selective risk is defined as:

 This formulation only considers accepted predictions with $c > \tau$.
 For a binary failure error, this risk is an empirical estimator for the conditional probability $P(Y_\text{f}=1 | g(x)\geq\tau)$.
 Thus, this metric effectively communicates the risk of a "silent" failure for a specific prediction of classifier $m$ that has been accepted ($c > \tau$) at a pre-defined threshold $\tau$.
 This information may be useful in applied medical settings, e.g. to communicate the risk of misclassification for a patient p whose associated prediction has been accepted by a given SC system ($c_p > \tau$).
+Aside from the selective risk, other performance measurements for working point selection include for example Classification quality and Rejection quality \citep{condessa2017performance}.